Confirm has joined Learning Pool. The Confirm platform is now part of Learning Pool's suite for performance, engagement, and learning. Learn more →

 What is a performance improvement plan and how does it work?

 A PIP is a structured document outlining performance issues, SMART goals, resources, timelines, and consequences.
-It works by aligning employee, manager, and HR efforts toward measurable improvement.
+It works by matching employee, manager, and HR efforts toward measurable improvement.

 How long should a performance improvement plan last?